-To Hell and Back: The Impossible Resilience of Elizabeth Smart
+To Hell and Back: The Impossible Resilience of Elizabeth Smart - E!
+Online

 At best, the answers that a family seeks and may even finally get only serve as a form of a closure, an OK to stop looking, to stop hoping.
 A go-ahead to officially start the grieving process.

-But nine months after the 14-year-old was kidnapped on June 5, 2002, from the bedroom she shared with her 9-year-old sister in their family's house in Salt Lake City, Utah, Elizabeth Smart came home.
+But nine months after the 14-year-old was kidnapped on June 5, 2002, from the bedroom she shared with her 9-year-old sister in their family's house in Salt Lake City, Smart came home.

 "I don't know what she's gone through and I'm sure she's been through hell," her dad, Ed Smart, told reporters after his daughter was rescued on March 12, 2003.
 He and wife Lois Smart and their five other children had never given up hope that Elizabeth was still alive.

-With the now 15-year-old Smart back home and her kidnapper, 49-year-old Brian David Mitchell, in custody, that could have been the end of it.
+With Smart, by then 15, back home and her kidnappers, Brian David Mitchell and Wanda Barzee, in custody, that could have been the end of it.
 A few weeks of investigating and tearful interviews, a follow-up here and there for the major milestones, such as when Elizabeth graduated high school, got married, had children of her own.

-But as the details of the story started coming out in the ensuing weeks, months and years, as Elizabeth became a symbol of human resiliency and an advocate for child victims of violence, a fuller picture emerged of just how truly terrifying and potentially soul-crushing her experience was.
-Not to mention, with a highly telegenic victim and a ripped-from-a-nightmare villain, the story rights sold themselves.
+But considering the highly telegenic victim; her big, loving family; and the ripped-from-a-nightmare villain, the story rights sold themselves.
+As more details started coming out in the ensuing weeks, months and years after her rescue, and a fuller picture emerged of just how truly terrifying and potentially soul-crushing her experience was, Smart became a symbol of human resiliency.

+Now, 17 years later, she hasn't packed up her platform and retreated into anonymity, either.
+The author, speaker and founder of the Elizabeth Smart Foundation remains an advocate for victims of violence, as well as a wizened voice on the subject of how to work through the most unimaginable of traumas.
+Which, she continues to emphasize, is a different process for everybody.

+Asked on Instagram just days ago when it was that she first opened up to her parents about the sexual abuse and other horrors she suffered at her captors' hands, Smart shared that she never specifically sat them down to talk about it in the privacy of their own home.
+Rather, they found out when she testified in court.

+"In my eyes the first step towards changing the culture of how we treat victims and survivors is to start by believing them!
+It is for that reason @elizabethsmartfoundation started our #webelieveyou campaign."

+Though the facts of what happened to her have been well-documented, it remains an unbelievable story, the strength she exhibits now never guaranteed when you consider the details.

-The night Elizabeth was taken, nothing seemed amiss in the Smart household.
+The night Elizabeth was taken more than 18 years ago, nothing seemed amiss in the Smart household.
 She and her sister, Mary Katherine, prepared for bed as usual.
 Ed made sure the doors were locked but he didn't put on the alarm because sometimes the kids would set it off if they got up and moved around the house.
 So, he left it off that night.

 At around 2 a.m. on June 5, Elizabeth woke to find Mitchell standing over her.
-He hustled her out of bed, threatening to harm her if she made a sound, ordered her to put her shoes on and walked her out of the bedroom.
+He hustled her out of bed, threatening to harm her if she made a sound, ordered her to put on her shoes and walked her out of the bedroom.

 Mary Katherine heard it all.
 She and her sister were sleeping in the same bed and she had woken up as well.
-Pretending to be a asleep, she heard the man threaten Elizabeth.
+Pretending to be asleep, she heard the man threaten Elizabeth.
 She later told police she got out of bed and went toward her parents' room as soon as she felt they were no longer in the hallway, but then she spotted the man and ran back into the bedroom, where she hid for two hours, scared he was still in the house.
-She finally told her parents at around 4 a.m.
-She said the man had a gun.
+She finally told her parents at around 4 a.m. that Elizabeth had been taken by a man with a gun.

-Lois and Ed searched all over the house first, hoping that when Mary Katherine came to them and announced, "Elizabeth is gone," the child had just had a nightmare and Elizabeth had gone to sleep elsewhere.
+Lois and Ed searched all over the house first, hoping that when Mary Katherine came to them and announced, "Elizabeth is gone," the child had just had a nightmare and Elizabeth had fallen asleep elsewhere.

 Standing in the kitchen, Lois noticed the window.
 She had left a window open to air out the kitchen the night before after burning some food, and she saw that the screen had been cut.

-"I was hysterical, and I was—we were yelling," Lois Smart would recall later.
+"I was hysterical, and I was—we were yelling," the mother of six would recall later.
 "I was yelling for Ed, 'Call the police!
 Call the police!'
 It's a horrible, horrible feeling."

 Despite Mary Katherine's account, police still had to investigate the possibility of a domestic incident, or that Elizabeth had run away.
 Ed Smart was given a polygraph test, the questioning of parents in such cases a not-uncommon occurrence, a few days after Elizabeth disappeared.